 NNEDV provided a campaign structure and assets; training toolkit on campaign planning, hosted a webpage listing participants and made the messaging accessible and flexible for organizations to adapt.
 They plan to mobilize this community for other network-wide initiatives year round.

-North Texas GivingTuesdayNow, led by the Communities Foundation of Texas, United Way of Metropolitan Dallas, and the Dallas Cowboys, rallied the Dallas-Fort Worth community in raising $20.7M for first responders and frontline nonprofits.
+North Texas GivingTuesdayNow, led by the Communities Foundation of Texas, United Way of Metropolitan Dallas, and the Dallas Cowboys, rallied the Dallas-Fort Worth community in raising $42.5M for first responders and frontline nonprofits, as well as their COVID-19 relief funds.
 Their unique collaboration led to monetary support for 2,500 organizations and more than 9,400 people pledging nearly 300,000 volunteer hours.

 In spring 2019, Jessica Manfre, Maria Reed, and Samantha Gomolka – three Military Spouses of the Year – messaged GivingTuesday’s Facebook page with a bold idea.
 They wanted to organize military spouses and families at bases around the world to participate in GivingTuesday through organized acts of kindness.
 GivingTuesdayMilitary reached bases across the US and around the globe, and inspired the world with the selflessness of military families.